-Sometimes shoulders just seize up, painfully and mysteriously, for several months: frozen shoulder.[Mayo] The shoulder is the only joint that “freezes” like this (there is no “frozen knee” or “frozen hip”1).
-While other joints may suffer related fates, frozen shoulder is a unique biological puzzle, and yet common.
-Frozen shoulder is difficult to define precisely, diagnose accurately, or treat effectively.
-It’s one the best examples of how musculoskeletal medicine is surprisingly primitive still.
+Sometimes shoulders just seize up, painfully and mysteriously: frozen shoulder.[Mayo] It comes with other diseases, usually diabetes, or it follows traumas or periods of immobilisation — hold the shoulder in one position for long enough, and it actually may get stuck there.
+The shoulder is the only joint that often “freezes” like this.1 Frozen shoulder is a biological puzzle, and a common one.
+It’s hard to define precisely, diagnose accurately, or treat effectively; it’s one the best examples of how musculoskeletal medicine is surprisingly primitive still.

 Adhesive capsulitis [Wikipedia] is the more formal term for frozen shoulder: it describes the characteristic stickyness that develops in the shoulder joint capsule.
 Sticky shoulder is probably a better name.

 Range of motion fails, usually just on one side.5 Most patients first notice that they are having trouble reaching behind bra clasps, wallets, and back itches.
 About two thirds of patients are women.

 TABLE OF CONTENTS